Image for Forgiving Student Loans through Public Service

 Here are the main points of the program in a nutshell:

-- You must be repaying your loans under an income-driven repayment plan.
+• You must be repaying under an income-driven repayment plan—starting July 2026, that means the new repayment assistance plan (RAP).

-- You must make at least 120 qualifying payments.
-(Note that Covid-suspended payments will count toward this total—even though not actually made—as long as you are working full-time for an eligible employer.)
+• You must make at least 120 qualifying payments.
+(Covid-suspended payments still count if you were working full-time for an eligible employer.)

 Here are the details.